Urinary tract infections are caused by bacteria.

-Children who receive proper treatment rarely develop kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more (the inability of the kidneys to adequately filter metabolic waste products from the blood) unless they have urinary tract abnormalities that cannot be repaired.
+Children who receive proper treatment rarely develop kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more (the inability of the kidneys to adequately filter metabolic waste products from the blood) unless they have urinary tract abnormalities that cannot be repaired.
 However, repeated UTIs, especially in children who have severe VUR, are thought to cause kidney scarring, which may lead to high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more and chronic kidney disease.

 Prevention of UTI in Children

 Prevention of UTIs is difficult, but proper hygiene may help.
 Girls should be taught to wipe themselves from front to back (as opposed to back to front) after a bowel movement and after urinating to minimize the chance of bacteria entering the urethral opening.
 Avoiding frequent bubble baths, which may irritate the skin around the urethral opening of both boys and girls, may help lessen the risk of UTIs.
 Circumcision of boys lowers their risk of UTIs during infancy.
 Boys who are circumcised are infected with UTIs only 1/10th as often as boys who are not circumcised, but it is not clear whether this advantage by itself is a sufficient reason for circumcision.
 Regular urination and regular bowel movements (especially treatment of severe constipation) may lessen the risk of UTIs.